nguyenkhangme/understand-asyncio/README.md

 - Queues and backpressure (asyncio.Queue)
 - Synchronization primitives: Lock, Event, Semaphore, Condition

-Also, you can check [PEP 3148 – futures - execute computations asynchronously](https://peps.python.org/pep-3148/) to learn about the `concurrent.futures` package, which introduces two core classes: Executor and Future (different from `asyncio.Future`).
+Also, you can check [PEP 3148 – futures - execute computations asynchronously](https://peps.python.org/pep-3148/) to learn about the `concurrent.futures` package, which introduces two core classes: `Executor` and `Future` (different from `asyncio.Future`).
 We can use it with `loop.run_in_executor(executor, func, *args)` to run a blocking function in an executor.
-The executor can be a `ThreadPoolExecutor` (uses a pool of threads) or a `ProcessPoolExecutor` (uses a pool of processes), and the call returns an awaitable that gives you the function’s result.
+The executor can be a `ThreadPoolExecutor` (uses a pool of threads), or a `ProcessPoolExecutor` (uses a pool of processes), and the call returns an awaitable that gives you the function’s result.

 - The `ProcessPoolExecutor` helps with CPU-bound work by running code in parallel across multiple CPU cores.
 - The `ThreadPoolExecutor` helps with blocking I/O code: Not every library is asyncio-native, so you can't await it even if it does I/O. In that case, we can offload the work to another thread and await the result.
 We can easily do this by calling `asyncio.to_thread()`.